bhargav-vasist/Pokecrawler/README.md

 # Pokecrawler
-Here's the repository for the Pokecrawler App for the take home coding challenge.
+Here's the repository for the Pokecrawler App

 ## Installation
 - `git clone`